The MiSTer Station

 • RAM module (I choose 128 MB)

 • Down-step XL4005 (max 5 A).
-Do not LM2596 due to power issues.
+Do not go for LM2596 due to power issues.

 • 1 pcs Step-down heatsink.
 (7 mm x 7 mm x 6 mm)